Self Care, Travel Tips, Wellness Tips

 5. Stretch or Move Before Bed

-Sitting on planes, in cars, or walking all day can leave your body stiff and uncomfortable.
-A few gentle stretches or a short walk before bed helps me relax and prevents that annoying ‘tossing and turning because my legs feel weird’ sensation.
+Long travel days mean lots of sitting; on planes, in cars, or at terminals.
+All that sitting can leave your body stiff and uncomfortable, which makes falling asleep harder.
+A few gentle stretches or a short walk before bed can do wonders.

 6. Breathe and Unwind